-Here, I will discuss the most popular dutch oven size then move on discuss some of the factors that you may wish to consider before you buy your Dutch oven.
+In this post, I will discuss the most popular Dutch oven size to buy, then move on discuss some of the factors that you may wish to consider before you buy your Dutch oven.

 So…what is the most popular Dutch oven size to buy?